 - Why Learn a Second Language?

 What Makes a Language Easy to Learn?

-I travel all over the world and one thing I’ve noticed is that all 7 billion of us seem to have strong opinions on our native languages.
+I have traveled all over the world and one thing I’ve noticed is that different countries seem to have strong opinions of their own native language.

-Two people in the same country (even the same city!) will tell you with equal degrees of confidence that their language is super hard and super easy, that you’ll never learn it or that it’s a piece of cake.
-They’ll swear to you that English was a breeze to learn, or that it’s the hardest thing they’ve ever done.
+Two people in the same country will tell you with equal degrees of confidence that their language is either super hard or super easy, that you’ll never learn it, or that it’s a piece of cake.

-There are generally three major things that make a language easy or hard for any given learner:
+There are generally three major things that make a language easy or hard for an English speaker:

-2. How complex its system of sounds is.
+2. How complex its system of sound is